Charity Tax Deductions

 Expenses related to the operation of the fund include any expense incurred as a result of the fund operating, such as the purchase of investments and expenses incurred by an asset already owned by the fund.
 For example, if a fund owned a rental property, all related expenses – loan repayments, interest, insurance, furniture, improvement expenses, or any other costs – could be paid through the SMSF.
 However, please note that these are general guidelines only, the rules regarding investments are strict and individual circumstances vary.

 For this reason, it’s imperative to get expert advice on your specific situation.
-Please call us for an appointment today.
+Please contact us for further advice.

 Why is my Self Managed Superannuation Fund (SMSF) required to pay PAYG income tax instalments?

 SMSF’s are required to pay tax on their income just like any other individual or company.
-The ATO now requires entities to pay their estimated year-end tax liability progressively throughout the four Quarters.
+The ATO now requires entities to pay their estimated year-end tax liability progressively throughout the four quarters of a year.

 So, an SMSF will generally need to pay tax instalments if either: